Elgarsc/eSkapis/README.md

 ## Technologies Used

 - **Next.js**: A React framework used for server-side rendering (SSR) and building static websites.
-- **Prisma**: An ORM for interacting with the SQLite database to store clothing items and user data.
 - **Clerk**: A modern authentication service for managing user accounts, including sign-ups and log-ins.
 - **Tailwind CSS**: A utility-first CSS framework for building responsive designs.
 - **Lucide Icons**: A library for icons used in the UI.